cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

 > TODO:
 >
 > - What happens to the motor when the resistance value is changed?
 Adjust line 54's value to match the resistance on the resistor.
+> - Why are we using float for some variables and int for others?
+What would happen if, for example, we defined PWM or lnOhm via int instead of float?
-> - With the knowledge that each line of code takes *some* time to execute, specifically mathematical functions, Would pre-calculating all of the constants in an equation speed up the programme?
+> - With the knowledge that each line of code takes *some* time to execute, specifically mathematical functions, would pre-calculating all of the constants in an equation speed up the programme?
 Try it.
-> -  Explore the code; make changes to experiment with different temperature values, timings, and conditional statements (if, else if).
+> -  Explore the code; make changes to experiment with different temperature values, PWM values, timings, and conditional statements (if, else if).

 Full code is seen below: